adam-godfrey/data-analysis-portfolio/projects/_posts/2024-04-11-treatment-analysis.md

 <br/>

 ### Male Number of Days Indoors
-Unlike the females, males are more likely to seek treatment anbd this clearly shows.
+Unlike the females, males are more likely to seek treatment and this clearly shows.

 What I would've expected to see is a higher increase in lower number of days indoors such as 'Go out every day' althought 1-14 days has a high value count.